ShaneFlandermeyer/DRAGON/README.md

 # DRAGON

+IMPORTANT NOTE: This repo is currently undergoing a major overhaul (see develop branch for updates), and this is the master branch for the old structure.
+Once v0.1 of the new module is ready, this branch will be renamed (but preserved for posterity) and a new master will take its place.

 A GNU Radio-based signal processing library for the University of Oklahoma's DRAGON research group.
 The ultimate goal for this project is to create a streamlined framework for performing radar functions on GR-compatible